-We recently acquired a product (Rebeccamycin) directed against cancer under our recent collaborative agreement with Bristol Myers-Squibb.
+We recently acquired a product (Rebeccamycin) directed against cancer under our recent collaborative agreement with Bristol Myers- Squibb.
 Clinical development of Rebeccamycin to date has been conducted by the National Cancer Institute, or the NCI, and manufacturing of this product has been the responsibility of Bristol Myers-Squibb.
 Rebeccamycin has recently completed Phase I clinical studies and is in early Phase II clinical trials being conducted by the NCI.
 We are currently in negotiations with the NCI to use the results of the clinical studies they have conducted to date and to determine what additional studies, if any, will be conducted by the NCI or us.
 There can be no assurance that we will successfully agree upon further development plans, the respective rights and obligations of the parties to conduct additional clinical studies or the timing of such studies.
-In addition, there can be no assurance that the clinical studies conducted to date will support further clinical development or be accepted by the FDA in conjunction with any application for product approval submitted to the FDA for RebeccamycinS.
+In addition, there can be no assurance that the clinical studies conducted to date will support further clinical development or be accepted by the FDA in conjuction with any application for product approval submitted to the FDA for Rebeccamycins.
 Moreover, although Bristol Myers-Squibb has provided the NCI with sufficient quantities of Rebeccamycin, development necessary for product approval will require us to either develop internal manufacturing capabilities or retain a third party to manufacture the product.
 In addition, we have recently hired a new Senior Vice President responsible for clinical development of this product, as well as any new potential products that we may develop.
 As a result, we have limited experience in clinical development and no experience in manufacturing potential drug products.
-Accordingly, the development of Rebeccamycin is subject to significant risk and uncertainty, particularly with respect to our ability to successfully develop, manufacture and market Rebeccamycin as a product.
+Accordingly, the development of Rebeccamycin as a product.